href18/AILEARNING/README.md

    - Animated module transitions
    - A scenario simulation widget with stepper animation
-   - Quiz submission with instant feedback powered by the edge function
+   - Quiz submission with cinematic transitions, progress indicators, and instant feedback powered by the edge function
    - A "My Page" dashboard (tap the profile icon) that shows assignment status, progress, and demo certificate links
+   - A quick-create admin flow (tap the "Nytt demokurs" button) to publish your own forklift-style course with quiz questions

 To build a production web bundle: